Chapter 17 : Runaway

-“I don’t know…” He murmured, after a long pause.
-She stared helplessly, looking very worried.
+“I don’t know,” he murmured, after a long pause.
+She stared helplessly, looking very concerned.
 “But don’t worry,” he added quickly.
 “I’ll figure something out, I promise!”

 He smiled, trying to reassure her but she still didn’t look convinced.
 He’d have to think fast because darkness would soon be upon them.